-- 5.1 In consideration of Policy DP18, the Council will expect development to be car free in areas such as central London and other areas with Controlled Parking Zones (CPZs) which are highly accessible by public transport.
-'Highly accessible areas' are considered to be areas with a Public Transport Accessibility Level (PTAL) of 4 and above. - 5.2 The site has a PTAL of 6b, which indicates that it has an excellent level of accessibility by public transport.
-Within this context, in accordance with Policies DP18 and DP19, the 2 new residential units should therefore be made car-free, secured by a Section 106 planning obligation.
-In the absence of such a legal agreement a reason for refusal is recommended. - 5.3 A development of this type would typically be required to provide a minimum of one cycle storage/parking space per new residential unit.
-Although the applicant has not included provision for the required amount of cycle storage/parking in the proposed design, given the lack of external space and commercial uses at basement and ground floor level, the constraints of the site indicate this requirement should be waived in this instance. - 5.4 Policy DP21 seeks to protect the safety and operation of the highway network and for some development this may require control over how the development is implemented (including demolition and construction) through a Construction Management Statement (CMS) secured via a Section 106 Agreement.
+- 6.1 In consideration of Policy DP18, the Council will expect development to be car free in areas such as central London and other areas with Controlled Parking Zones (CPZs) which are highly accessible by public transport.
+'Highly accessible areas' are considered to be areas with a Public Transport Accessibility Level (PTAL) of 4 and above. - 6.2 The site has a PTAL of 6b, which indicates that it has an excellent level of accessibility by public transport.
+Within this context, in accordance with Policies DP18 and DP19, the new residential unit should therefore be made car-free, secured by a Section 106 planning obligation.
+Although the applicant has indicated willingness, in the absence of such a legal agreement a reason for refusal is again recommended in this regard (see reason for refusal No.3 2013/3640/P). - 6.3 A development of this type would typically be required to provide a minimum of one cycle storage/parking space per new residential unit.
+Although the applicant has not included provision for the required amount of cycle storage/parking in the proposed design, given the lack of external space and commercial uses at basement and ground floor level, the constraints of the site indicate this requirement should be waived in this instance. - 6.4 Policy DP21 seeks to protect the safety and operation of the highway network and for some development this may require control over how the development is implemented (including demolition and construction) through a Construction Management Statement (CMS) secured via a Section 106 Agreement.
 Issues related to traffic disruption and associated noise could also be controlled in this respect.
 The application site is not only located on a 'zebra' crossing with no parking permitted at any time, but also located within a CPZ.
 As a result, during the period of construction, vehicles would be displaced and likely require to park on the street.
 Pedestrian permeability and safety would also be impacted along this narrow pavement.
 Within this context and in accordance with Policy DP21, the development should therefore be secured by a Section 106 planning obligation.
-In the absence of such a legal agreement a reason for refusal is recommended.
+Although the applicant has indicated willingness, in the absence of such a legal agreement a reason for refusal is again recommended (see reason for refusal No.4 2013/3640/P).

-6.Other Material Considerations
+7. Other Material Considerations

-6.1 In accordance with Policy DP 22 and CPG3, the Council will expect residential developments (except new build) providing more than 500 sqm of floorspace or 5 or more dwellings to achieve "excellent" in EcoHomes assessments.
-This requirement would not apply in this instance as the proposal would only provide 2 dwellings.
+7.1 In accordance with Policy DP 22 and CPG3, the Council will expect residential developments (except new build) providing more than 500 sqm of floorspace or 5 or more dwellings to achieve "excellent" in EcoHomes assessments.
+This requirement would not apply in this instance as the proposal would only provide one dwelling.

-7. Community Infrastructure Levy
+8. Community Infrastructure Levy

-7.1 The proposal will be liable for the Mayor of London's CIL Based on the Mayor's CIL charging schedule and the information given on the plans the charge is likely to be £4,750 (95sqm x £50).
+8.1 The proposal will be liable for the Mayor of London's CIL Based on the Mayor's CIL charging schedule and the information given on the plans the charge is likely to be £3,750 (75sqm x £50).
 This will be collected by Camden after the scheme is implemented and could be subject to surcharges for failure to assume liability, submit a commencement notice and late payment, or and indexation in line with the construction costs index.